Skip to Content

 Panissa, a fried chickpea paste

 Dishes made from chickpea flour are common in Genoa.
 One very popular Genovese food is panissa.
 The mixture of chickpea flour, salt, garlic powder, oregano, and pepper is slow-cooked and stirred into a thick paste.
 After it sets, it’s sliced and fried in olive oil.
-I expected it to be similar to French fries, but the type we tried was softer and topped with sautéed onions.
+I expected it to be crispy on the outside and soft inside similar to French fries, but the type we tried was softer and topped with sautéed onions.
 While it was good, we weren’t racing back to have more.

 Aperitivo